 The disciples responded to Christ's "What are you seeking?"
 (ESV) with "Where are you staying?"
-We can't say for certain why they responded this way, but give it some thought and offer your supposition.
+We can't say for certain why they responded with this question, but give it some thought and journal a few ideas.

 I find it so delightful, it's almost hard to take sitting down.
 The NIV translates Jesus' question in verse 38 point-blank.
 "What do you want?"
-We don't know the inflection Jesus used in this question, but if He emphasized "you," it didn't likely carry the disparagement we often assign to it.
+We don't know the inflection Jesus used in this question, but if He emphasized "you," it didn't likely carry the negative tone we often assign to it.
 After all, He wanted them to follow Him and later in the same Gospel would tell them they had not chosen Him, rather He had chosen them (John 15:16).

 When was the last time someone besides a waiter or barista asked you what you wanted?
-Sometimes an answer to the question of what we desire is on the tip of our tongues.
+Sometimes the answer to that question is on the tips of our tongues.
 Other times, for the life of us, we can't seem to spit it out.
 Maybe we don't know what we really want.
-Perhaps at twenty we thought we did, but life came along and pummeled it to dust.
-On the other hand, sometimes we're caught off guard by the question or too intimidated by who's asking it for our immediate response to be our truest answer.
+Perhaps we really thought we did but life has proven us wrong.
+On the other hand, sometimes we're caught off guard by the question or too intimidated by who's asking for our immediate response to be our truest answer.